prometheus-community/prom-label-proxy/README.md

 ```
 will enforce `tenant=~"prometheus|alertmanager"` in all requests.

-In this mode, sending the label value as a query parameter will result in the request getting rejected as a 400 Bad Request.

 Once again for clarity: **this project only enforces a particular label in the respective calls to Prometheus, it in itself does not authenticate or
 authorize the requesting entity in any way, this has to be built around this project.**